Ketz-dev/discord.js-template-typescript/README.md

 - `GUILD_ID` - your test server's id
 - `CLIENT_ID` - your bot's user id

+    If you are going to commit to github, please run `git rm .env --cached` to avoid leaking your application's token.

 5. **Start the development server:**

 ```sh